gear-foundation/integrations-rosetta-api/README.md

 >gear --chain /path/to/dev.json --tmp --alice --pruning archive --rpc-methods Unsafe --rpc-cors all
 >```
 3. Run Rosetta API server
-4. Run tests
+4. Run tests:
-- `check:construction` test
-*This test will check the corretness of a Rosetta Construction API Implementation*
+- `check:construction` - *This test will check the correctness of a Rosetta Construction API Implementation*
 ```bash
 /path/to/rosetta-cli --configuration-file ./test/development/config.json check:construction
 ```
-- `check:data` test
-*This test will check the corretness of a Rosetta Data API Implementation*
+- `check:data` - *This test will check the correctness of a Rosetta Data API Implementation*
 ```bash
 /path/to/rosetta-cli --configuration-file ./test/development/config.json check:data
 ```
-***See the documentaion on using the rosetta-cli tool [here](https://www.rosetta-api.org/docs/rosetta_cli.html)***
+***See the documentation on using the rosetta-cli tool [here](https://www.rosetta-api.org/docs/rosetta_cli.html)***